-# TypeScript Development Rules
+# TypeScript development rules

 These rules describe how you must develop any TypeScript projects.